- Home

 - 7

-Taste and adjust seasoning with additional sea salt and freshly ground black pepper as desired.
+Taste and adjust seasoning with sea salt and freshly ground black pepper as desired.
 The chipotle paste provides heat, so if you prefer a milder flavor, start with half the amount and add more gradually to suit your taste.

 - 8